-The training is intended for CAL FIRE staff and others who are responsible for completing environmental impact assessments for timber harvesting plans and other types of CAL FIRE projects.
+The training is intended for CAL FIRE staff and others who are responsible for completing environmental impact assessments for timber operations and other types of CAL FIRE projects.
 Through this training, students learn basic skills to identify archaeological sites and other types of cultural resources and to implement protection measures to avoid project-related disturbances.
-CAL FIRE has approximately 2000 projects per year, and these are typically located on privately-owned lands.
 The certified archaeological surveyors assist CAL FIRE's professional archaeologists in identifying and protecting significant cultural resources that may exist within project areas.
 Students that satisfactorily complete the initial five-day training and periodic refresher courses are considered to be qualified to conduct basic archaeological surveys for CAL FIRE projects, provided that such work is conducted under the guidance of a CAL FIRE archaeologist.
 A CAL FIRE archaeologist ultimately reviews the work to ensure professional adequacy and to concur with the investigation findings.

-The program is designed to utilize the expertise of registered professional foresters and other resource professionals in an attempt to maximize the efficiency of resource inventory and protection work conducted on private lands.
+The program is designed to utilize the expertise of resource professionals in an attempt to maximize the efficiency of resource inventory and protection work conducted on private lands.
 The program takes advantage of people already working in the field by giving them the tools to identify cultural resources and develop projects to avoid significant disturbances.

 These courses provide archaeological site recognition training to CAL FIRE staff and others.
 This training program is intended for those who are responsible for completing archaeological surveys, impact evaluations, and site recording requirements set forth in California's Forest Practice Rules.
 Such personnel include registered professional foresters who prepare timber harvesting plans, forest technicians, supervised designees, licensed timber operators, and others who participate in plan-related cultural resource survey and reporting work.
 The training is also intended for CAL FIRE staff, including those positions with responsibilities for archaeological review work required by the California Environmental Quality Act.
 Such personnel include forest practice inspectors, environmental coordinators, demonstration state forest staff, forestry assistance specialists, Vegetation Management Program coordinators, pre-fire engineers, project planners, and others with responsibilities in archaeological review work supporting CAL FIRE projects.
 The training is also offered to CAL FIRE staff in a fire protection capacity and county and city fire staff to enable such personnel to help identify and protect archaeological sites that might be impacted during wildland fire suppression work, when such protection is possible.
 The training courses are also open to landowners, Native Americans, and others that may have occasion to work on or review CAL FIRE projects, environmental planners, personnel from related agencies, and members of the general public, if space is available.
 During enrollment, priority will first be given to CAL FIRE and private registered professional foresters and others holding key positions responsible for the preparation or review of timber harvesting plans and other CAL FIRE projects.